-In the experiment the wavelength displacement is measured, and then $~\Delta \, \nu~$ calculated and, after levels at the same time.
+In the experiment the wavelength displacement is measured, and then Δv calculated and, after

+The wavelength displacement is determined with the Lummer-Gehrke plate (high resolution).
+In this way, spectral lines are always observed in several interference levels at the same time.
 Instead of one line, a whole system of lines appears.
-This gets displaced when the wavelength $\lambda$ is changed: a displacement which is exactly as large as the distance of $\Delta s$ of two neighboring interference levels is caused by a change of wavelength $\Delta \lambda$ :
+This gets displaced when the wavelength λ is changed: a displacement which is exactly as large as the distance of Δs of two neighboring interference levels is caused by a change of wavelength $\Delta \lambda$: